TrevorAC99/RustForOS/README.md

 This example does the same thing as the `allocate` example but works with raw pointers rather than using Rust's `Box<T>` and `Vec<T>` like you would in normal use.

+## `concurrency

+This example is an implementation of project 3 from the OS class.
+I implemented this project to show Rust's way of using mutexes, condition variables, and threads since I already had the requirements for it and it nicely demonstrates how these things are used.
+Implementing this project in Rust is a great demonstration of Rust's concurrency benefits because the lack of unsafe Rust means that if it compiles, it is guaranteed to be free of race conditions.